-You can trade over 5,000 securities on Robinhood, including most U.S. equities and exchange trade funds (ETFs) listed on major U.S. exchanges.
+You can trade over 5,000 stocks on Robinhood Financial, including most U.S. equities and exchange traded funds (ETFs) listed on major U.S. exchanges.
 We’re also excited to offer options trading.

 - OTC equities